kescob0825/TaidX/Deliverable1.md

 #### Consistency and Effort:
 - **Did you work consistently and contribute enough to the project?**
-    > _Your Answer_
+    > Yes, I completed the most tasks, hosted meetings.
+Debugged and tested other peoples code.
+  > Was lead on overhauling the UI for the unreleased v2.0.
+Coordinated design talks and the standup meetings.
+  > Taught others how to make the api calls (WIP) Populated the Scrumboard, product backlog with additional
+  > US's, AC's, and tasks.

 - **What business value did you deliver personally?**
-    > _Your Answer_
+    > I worked with Karl to create the initial api authorization token with Karl.
+He created the UI and I worked on
+  > the backend implementation of the TaigaClient.
+I would later work on the API modules (Projects and User Story) and models which will be instrumental
+  > in the future sprints.
+I also worked on a UI overhaul that modernized the app and deleted the antiquated functionality of the
+  > app.
+This will be viewable on the dev branch.
 ### Team Member [Jimmy]

 #### Consistency and Effort:
 - **Did you work consistently and contribute enough to the project?**
-  > _Your Answer_ I personally think I worked consistently and contributed enough for the project; I spent time trying to understand the logic of how the memoranda software works and consulted my team members about features/functions that we deemed not important towards our grand goal of implementing the Taiga API into the software.
+  > I personally think I worked consistently and contributed enough for the project; I spent time trying to understand the logic of how the memoranda software works and consulted my team members about features/functions that we deemed not important towards our grand goal of implementing the Taiga API into the software.
 At first I attempted to fix the features to make it more usable but it seems that the logic is either faulty or there are issues with JavaFX that make it simply impossible to fit the functions we want.
 This led me to push for the removal of the resource tab as well as associated functions related to this feature allowing me to sift through the code and remove it without the introduction of any bugs or faults.

 - **What business value did you deliver personally?**
-  > _Your Answer_ I believe that by removing files and features that aren't desired or needed anymore and taking the time to remove all aspects of it including pngs and calls makes troubleshooting in the future much easier since if we simply made it functional by disabling the feature instead of deleting it and an engineer were to do a code review over an unrelated bug/feature, then they would potentially waste tons of time sifting through useless code that should really be not be there in the first place.
+  > I believe that by removing files and features that aren't desired or needed anymore and taking the time to remove all aspects of it including pngs and calls makes troubleshooting in the future much easier since if we simply made it functional by disabling the feature instead of deleting it and an engineer were to do a code review over an unrelated bug/feature, then they would potentially waste tons of time sifting through useless code that should really be not be there in the first place.
 ### Team Member [Edwin]

 #### Consistency and Effort: